Arronk/My-Coding-Journey/LogR2.md

 Unfortunately i'm at functional programming and i'm just having a really hard time wrapping my head around these dam javascript methods.
 Hoping one of the guys at this weekend's meetup can go through a few with me as I think that will really help.

+## Day 86: 16.10.18

+### Progress: Finished setting up the Open Collective Page for my FCC Group

+Less coding and more administration tonight!
+Finished setting up the Open Collective Page for our group in the hopes of obtaining some assitance in securing facilities for our group and getting some exposure for the members to real worlds projects and job opportunities.